hmcts/design-system/app/views/components/primary-navigation/README.md

 ## When to use this component

 Use this together with the [Header](/components/header) component for non-citizen facing services.
+This component comes directly after the Header.

 ## When not to use this component